What makes a place a “Ride To Eat” destination?

 But you know it when you see it.

 It must be a spot that has something unique or wonderful about the combination of food, or the location, or the roads nearby, or the ambiance, or SOMETHING that makes it a great place to plan a ride around.
-Just being a great restaurant is not enough.
+Just having good food is not enough.
+It’s not a place you happen to stop while on a ride, it’s the place that got you on the bike to start with.

 Why don’t I see any bad reviews?